silverstripe/silverstripe-elemental/docs/en/advanced_setup.md

 * the blocks are unaware of their locales which makes bottom up relation lookup slower
 * this can be remedied by some extra data stored in blocks (see notes below)

-### Block performance increase

-If only one page can own a block, we can store page reference directly on the block.
-This can be done when block is created (`onBeforeWrite`).
-This is helps significantly when traversing relation from block up to a page.
-Note that there may be a lot of objects sitting between block and a page.
-For example `Content block -> Elemental area -> Layout block -> Elemental area -> Page`.

-Additional information can be stored like page locale (relevant for `Fluent` module) to specify the target data even further.

 ### Unit tests